Latest Ofsted Report

 Penwith is judged to be Outstanding in all areas May 2015

+Penwith APA bases its practice on a nurturing, relational, Trauma-Informed approach built on trusted relationships.
+We aim to ‘fit our school’ around a child’s needs where possible.
 Our individualised curriculum is designed to enable students to develop a sense of personal responsibility towards learning in collaboration with their teachers and support staff.
 Progress is monitored carefully and targets are designed to challenge and provide opportunity for progression.
+We baseline students academically and socially/emotionally on entry to Penwith, and review their progress on a half-termly basis.

 Key Stage 2

-Students in Key Stage 2 are placed in one of two primary classes, where there is a strong focus on emotional and social development, and on literacy.
-We provide a nurturing environment in which students will receive a full and varied curriculum based on the Inspire Curriculum, including: English, Maths, Science, Humanities, PSHE, Art, PE, and Land-based Studies.
+Students in Key Stage 2 have a timetable with a strong focus on emotional and social development, literacy, numeracy and science.
+We provide a nurturing environment delivered via a relational approach in which students will receive a full and varied curriculum, including: English, Maths, Science, Humanities, PSHE, Art, PE, and Land-based Studies.
+Students will have access to swimming at some point in the year.
+Some students may have access to Music Therapy from an outside provider.

 Key Stage 3